ghulamali-786/Professional-text-cleaner/README.md

 Output (cleaned.txt):

 Hello You, how are you?

 special chars

 You You You You

-Output Summary Example
+📊 Output Summary Example

-Output saved to: cleaned.txt
+✅ Output saved to: cleaned.txt

-Summary:
+📊 Summary:
 - Removed extra spaces
 - Removed special characters
-- Removed empty lines
+- Removed 1 empty line
-- Removed duplicate lines
+- Removed 0 duplicate lines
 - Replaced 'I' with 'You'
-Custom Work / Freelancing
+💼 Custom Work / Freelancing

 If you need advanced features, I can help with:

 Bulk file processing

 CSV / Excel support

-Convert script to .exe (no Python installation needed) Custom automation tools
+Convert script to .exe (no Python installation needed)

+Custom automation tools

-Email: ghulamali31@gmail.com
+📧 Email: ghulamali31@gmail.com

-Author:  Ghulam Ali
+👤 Author: Ghulam Ali

 GitHub: ghulamali-786

-License
+📜 License

 MIT License — free to use, modify, and distribute.